Syntax-Surfer-1/Fire-Extinguish-Robot/README.md

 ## Build Information 🎉🎉🎉

-### Build-2 🎯
+### Build-3 🎯
-- **Build Date:** 02-01-2025
+- **Build Date:** 01-13-2025
-- **Build Time:** 4:50 PM
+- **Build Time:** 8:20 PM

 ### Code Summary 🛠️
-This project implements an ESP32-based system for object detection and servo control using ultrasonic sensors.
+This project implements an ESP32-based system for object detection and servo control using ultrasonic sensors and a motor driver for wheel control.
 Below are the key features:

 - **Object Detection**: Three ultrasonic sensors (front, left, and right) detect objects within predefined threshold distances.
 - **Reverse and Scan**: Upon detecting an object in front, the robot reverses, scans left and right with the servo motor, and returns to the center position.